hairizuanbinnoorazman/blog/content/posts/20210630_notesForAppsForEnterprise.md

 Some points to think about:

 - A guide on how to scale out application.
 If application is to be deployed on Kubernetes with a helm chart, one can utilize the HorizontalPodAutoscaler resource and define some default values that clients can kind of use
 - It might be good to provide which metrics can be used/based on to scale out the application.
 We can scale an application based on its CPU usage or Memory usage.
-However, we can also go with something slightly controversial (e.g. number of items in a queue).
-However, the target platform needs to have that mechanism to do that sort of scaling.
+However, we can also go with something slightly more controversial metrics (e.g. number of items in a queue).
+However, the platform that hosts this needs to be able to support this capability.
-- Does the application need to rely on cluster mode?
+- Does the application need to able to form a cluster if needed?
 Ideally, it would be best to avoid setting up cluster capability since that would make it really hard to maintain/test such applications.
-In my own opinion, having clustering in application is reserved for stateful applications which doesn't apply for many applications
+In my own opinion, clustering in application is reserved for stateful applications which doesn't apply for many applications

 ## Implemented Examples